InfinniPlatform/InfinniUI.readthedocs.org/docs/source/Core/Routing/RouterService/index.rst

 RouterService
 =============

 RouterService allows to set up routing for Single Page Application

+It is stored in ``InfinniUI.RouterService``.

 Description
 -----------